 The house’s unconventional design sparked debate during the year it was built, as it stuck out like a sore thumb amid Prague’s famed Baroque, Gothic, and Art Nouveau structures.

 Critics argue that the building’s style does not fit in with the more traditional styles surrounding it.
-However, former-Czech President Václav Havel, who had lived near the site for decades, had enthusiastically backed the project.
+However, former Czech President Václav Havel, who had lived near the site for decades, enthusiastically backed the project.

 He anticipated that the structure would become a bustling cultural center.
 Architect Frank Gehry originally named the building ‘Fred and Ginger’, a nod to renowned dancers Fred Astaire and Ginger Rogers.

 While he thought the name was fitting as the house resembled a couple of dancers, he eventually changed his mind as he feared the thought of bringing an American Hollywood kitsch to Prague.